sensu/sensu-docs/content/sensu-go/5.15/reference/entities.md

 ## Managing entity labels

-Labels are custom attributes that Sensu includes with event data that you can use for response and dashboard filtering.
+Labels are custom attributes that Sensu includes with event data that you can use for response and dashboard view filtering.
 In contrast to annotations, you can use labels to filter [API responses][api-filter], [sensuctl responses][sensuctl-filter], and [dashboard views][50].

 Limit labels to metadata you need to use for response filtering.
 For complex, non-identifying metadata that you will *not* need to use in response filtering, use [annotations](#annotations) rather than labels.